KQM-git/TCL/docs/combat-mechanics/elemental-effects/elemental-gauge-theory.md

 ## Electro-Charged

-Electro-charged \(EC\) is unique to all previously covered reactions.
+Electro-Charged \(EC\) is unique to all previously covered reactions.
 The current theory is that in Electro-Charged, both Hydro and Electro simultaneously function and coexist as both the aura and trigger.

 EC is triggered when an enemy with a Hydro or Electro aura has the other aura applied to it.
 EC will tick once per second so long as enough Electro and Hydro gauge remain, except in the following case: